elewa-academy/Fundamentals/README.md

   * A good, descriptive readme
   * A live Gh-Pages demo

-Everything you need to get started can be found in the [Elewa Precourse](https://elewa-academy.github.io/April-Precourse).
+Everything you need to get started can be found [in the precourse](https://elewa-academy.github.io/April-Precourse).
 So if you haven't already, go back and complete the precourse.
 It'll make your life easier.

 You can find an example of the portfolio you'll build in the precourse [right here](https://elewa-student.github.io).